Getting StartedDockerDocker Hub Images

 Click the Add registry button to save your Docker Hub image registry.

-After connecting your Docker Hub image registry to Flightcontrol, you can deploy your Docker images to AWS ECS Fargate.
+After connecting your Docker Hub image registry to Flightcontrol, you can deploy your Docker images to AWS ECS.

 Creating a Flightcontrol Project